zoro1126/void-dots/README.md

 ## Setup Script
 A `setup.sh` script is included in the repo to:
 - Copy configs to `~/.config`
-- Install dependencies
+- Install dependencies (or let the script do it)
-- Set permissions
+- Set permissions : `sudo chmod +x setup.sh`
 Run it after cloning.
 ---
 ## Happy ricing.